 - Discussing alternative ways of performing specific aggravating activities

 Your GP or Specialist may recommend surgical release of the carpal tunnel in more moderate to severe cases or for ongoing problems.
 The surgery involves releasing the carpal ligament to relieve pressure on the median nerve.
 Post-operative therapy can be a very important aspect of your recovery, and at Specialised Hand Therapy we also see many patients following carpal tunnel surgery.
-Please note, any surgical or invasive procedure carries risks.
-Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

-Specialised Hand Therapy Can Help
+Specialised Hand Therapy Services Can Help

 At Specialised Hand Therapy Services, Carpal Tunnel Syndrome is one of the most common injuries we see.
 If you are experiencing pain or discomfort in your wrist or hand and live in the Perth or regional WA area then book in with one of our therapists for assessment and advice.